-Our most recent question that was generalizable enough to benefit the entire community is a very fundamental hurdle that nearly everyone runs into.
+Our most recent question that was generalizable enough to benefit the entire community is a very fundamental hurdle that nearly everyone runs into: how to use an audio interface.
 Being a musician usually involves learning an instrument and some music theory, of course.

 But rarely do we anticipate needing to learn our way around computers to enhance our hobby.
 And that's what happens when you decide to start recording your own songs or covers.